Lankudai/learners-academy-management/README.md

 • Now run program on a server.

-• To login you must enter admin for both username and password.
+• To login you must enter username and password as admin.

 # Screenshots (OUTPUT):